 - Now select then all and right-click on the mouse to open options.
 Choose Delete Row.

 - A warning message box appears.
-OK to confirm.
+Click on OK to confirm.

 - Our total dataset is blank now.
 Click on the drop-down icon of the Helper Column.
 This time select FALSE to restore those rows.

 - Now we have only ODD rows in our dataset.
-We are successful to delete every other row in excel.
+We are successful in deleting every other row in Excel.

-Read more: How to Delete Specific Rows in Excel
+Read More: How to Delete Selected Rows in Excel

-3. Use a Formula to Delete Every Nth Row in Excel
+3. Use MOD and ROW Functions Delete Every Nth Row in Excel

 - In Cell E5, apply the MOD function with the ROW The formula is: